star0505/InfoGAN-pytorch/README.md

 ```

 ## Experiments
-Generator is trained well like thie way.
+Generator is trained well like this way.
 ![Training Steps](all.gif)

 As manipulating the latent codes, I got this result.